galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >    > 2.
 What are the other entries?
 >
 >
-> 4. In order to be be able to show the occurence of only one specy, you have to make sure that your file countains only the data concerning this specy.
+> 4. In order to be be able to show the occurrence of only one specie, you have to make sure that your file countains only the data concerning this specie.
 >
 >    > 1.`compter le nombre d'occurence de chaque enrégistrement` and select `column 1` délimité par `tabulation`.
 >    > 2.
-Copy the full name of the specy you are interested in (for example: "Pyronia tithonus") from the file on csv.
+Copy the full name of the specie you are interested in (for example: "Pyronia tithonus") from the file on csv.
->    > 3.`filter des données sur une colonne en utilisant des expressions simples`on the CSV file en utilisant la condition suivante c1=='name of the specy'(for example: c1=='"Pyronia tithonus"').
+>    > 3.`filter des données sur une colonne en utilisant des expressions simples`on the CSV file en utilisant la condition suivante c1=='name of the specie'(for example: c1=='"Pyronia tithonus"').
 >    > 4. `tabular to CSV` on the above data.
 >
 > ### {% icon hands_on %} Hands-on: Quality control